sionpixley/DLL-Useful/Files/README.md

 - The delimiter defaults to a comma, but can be customized
 - The hasHeader defaults to false
 - The encoding defaults to UTF-8
-- The automatic mapping currently only supports classes that use these property types: bool, char, string, DateTime, short, ushort, int, uint, nint, nuint, long, ulong, float, double, decimal, sbyte, and byte
+- The automatic mapping currently only supports classes that use these property types: bool, char, string, DateTime, short, ushort, int, uint, long, ulong, float, double, decimal, sbyte, and byte
 - The automatic mapping works best if there's a header row on the CSV file with column names that match the property names for the custom class (casing does matter)
 - Empty column values are treated as null
 - Column values null and "null" are also treated as null